The majority of Poles believe the country is heading in the wrong direction, according to a new poll published on Thursday.

-The governing United Right coalition would retain power if elections were held in May, according to a new poll.
+The governing United Right coalition would retain power if elections were held in August, according to a new opinion poll.